 Please note that the below information is not a substitute for medical advice or treatment.

-Amethyst is a purple variety of quartz and is well known as a February birthstone.
-Brazil and Zambia are the two largest producers of amethyst deposits.
-We are going to explore the history behind the use of Amethyst and how it can benefit us all (even if you are not a February baby).
+Aquamarine is a variety of beryl and is well known as March's birthstone.
+This stone is most commonly found in Brazil, but also occurs in Zambia, Nigeria, Pakistan, Mozambique and Madagascar.
+We are going to explore the history behind the use of Aquamarine and how it can benefit us all (even if you are not a March baby).

 The History of Aquamarine